Home » MODDING HQ 1.13 » v1.13 Coding Talk » [IDEA] New Magazine System

 Part 3: Loading and firing a gun

-Once a mag is attached to the gun, load the first bullet ([color:#CC0000]according to fLifo either from start of end of magazine[/color]) into the guns internal magazine.
+Once a mag is attached to the gun, load the first bullet (according to fLifo either from start or end of magazine) into the guns' internal magazine.

 Whenever you fire the gun, fire the first bullet from its internalmagazine.
 If it's empty, and the magazine still has bullets, load from there.
 Some guns, like shotguns, require a manual cycling.